What is the best way for me to connect?

 What opportunities are available for me to serve others?

 Opportunities abound for service.
 We believe very much in speaking with people about where their gifts lie and what their passions are.
 If you are willing, we can plug you into lots of things to do both inside and outside our congregation.
-Check out some of our serving opportunities here.
-(Link to serving page)
+Contact Heidi Mielke to get connected.

 How do I get my kids connected to Childcare, Preschool/School, or Youth Group activities?